datacentred/api_poc/README.md

 Needs to:

-* Access the Stronghold MySQL database
+* Access the Stronghold database at db0.datcentred.io
 * Run via api.datacentred.io
 * Be versioned via the Accept/MIME HTTP headers
 * Use time-limited token-based auth via an auth/secret key pair.